-Yes, SEBI vide its Circular SEBI/HO/MIRSD/CRADT/CIR/P/2019/121 dated November 04, 2019 has made mandatory an interaction with the Audit Committee of the rated entity at least once a year on specific matters that may have a bearing on the rating of the listed NCDs.
+Yes, SEBI vide its Circular SEBI/HO/MIRSD/CRADT/CIR/P/2019/121 dated November 04, 2019 has made mandatory an interaction with the Audit Committee of the rated entityat least once a year on specific matters that may have a bearing on the rating of the listedNCDs.
 The matters to be discussed include related party transactions, internal financial control and other material disclosures made by the management of the rated entity with listed NCDs.
-For more details click here.

-Rating Process Flow And Timeline
+Rating Process Flow and Timeline